TID-Lab/aggie/README.md

       - Twitter has [more information on search terms](https://dev.twitter.com/streaming/overview/request-parameters#track).
   1. To add a Facebook source, copy and paste the URL of the Facebook group or page you want to follow (e.g. `https://www.facebook.com/nigerianforum`).
   1. To add an RSS feed, visit the website or blog you wish to use and find the RSS or other feed.
 (For example, `https://wordpress.org/news/feed/`).
+  1. To add a WhatsApp source, in the field `keywords` enter the value you selected when setting up GNotifier as `keyword` as explained [here](#whatsapp).
   1. To add an ELMO source to track responses for a particular ELMO form, enter a URL like this: `https://yourdomain.com/api/v1/m/yourmission/responses.json?form_id=123`, where `123` is the ID of the form you noted above.
 The user associated with your API key must have permission to view responses on the mission in order for this to work.
   1. To add an SMSGH source, enter the keyword that the messages are being sent with.
 SMSGH will forward the messages to Aggie.
-  1. To add a WhatsApp source, check the instructions [here](https://github.com/TID-Lab/aggie/pull/241).

 #### Warnings
   As the application pulls in data, the app may encounter warnings.
 These warnings help determine whether or not a feed is pulling in data correctly.